ibmrcruicks/nodered-nbiot/setup.md

 `export KUBECONFIG=/home/(...).yaml`

-Create an instance of the application image, and define the service ports to make it accessible on the public IP address
+Create an instance of the application image, and define the service ports to make it accessible on the public IP address (see the [yaml file](udp-mqtt-relay.yaml))

 `kubectl apply -f udp-mqtt-relay.yaml`